xrdocs/ncs5500/_tutorials/2020-04-14-bgp-evpn-and-l3vpn-interworking.md

 </pre>
 </div>

 Configure BGP L3VPN neighborship via vpnv4 address-family.
+Also, configure the VRF under BGP to advertised the routes of the VRF to other PE routers.
+Initiate the VPNv4 address family to advertise VRF label.
+RD auto under VRF generates RD value automatically.
+However, configuring RD manually is also supported.
+We will use “redistribute connected” under VRF to advertise connected routes via BGP.
+In addition, we are configuring BGP multipathing for load balancing where multiple next-hops are available for a prefix.
 <table style="border-collapse: collapse; border: none;">
   <tr style="border: none;">
     <th style="border: none;">PE-1</th>